What is responsible travel?

 - Reduce, Reuse and Recycle

-While this point can be considered traits of sustainable tourist, sustainable tourism falls under responsible tourist behaviors. to become a responsible tourist, it is important to apply all the principles of reduce, reuse and recycle resources when travelling while attempting to minimize negative impacts on the environment as well as infrastructure of a destination.
+While this point can be considered a trait of sustainable tourism, sustainable tourism falls under responsible tourist behaviors. to become a responsible tourist, it is important to apply all the principles of reducing, reusing, and recycling resources when traveling while attempting to minimize negative impacts on the environment as well as the infrastructure of a destination.

 Who is responsible for child visitation transportation?” is a common question among separated and divorced parents.
 The most straightforward response is, “The parent who has the child or children next.”

 Let’s look at the challenges surrounding the pick-up and drop-off of children in a co-parenting arrangement to see why parents should follow this transportation rule of thumb.
 I’ll explain when you should make other plans, such as for mid-week visits or long-distance trips.
 We’ll also consider why things may alter as children get older.

 Responsible tourism in Costa Rica is a genuine success story.
 The country comes across as something of a Central American theme park.
 It draws over a million tourists annually thanks to the abundant wildlife of its forests and coast, as well as a promise of safety and comfort – on its zip lines, in its ecologies, and along its manicured jungle trails.
 It’s a slice of real, raw nature without malaria, crime, leeches, or day-long drives on unpaved roads.
 In short, it’s nature’s Disneyland.